dnagir/approache/source/_posts/2012-03-12-increase-your-productivity-with-vim-and-terminal.markdown

 The world would an awesome place if more people (yes, including **you**) would start sharing the way they work.
 Well done Steve!

-But today I want to focus on just a few of things that should dramatically improve the productivity.
+But today I want to focus on just a few things that should dramatically improve the productivity.

 <!-- more -->